LUNA007KING/Namada_Telegram_Validator_Bot/README.md

 source venv/bin/activate
 ```

-4. Install Python dependencies:
+- 4. Install Python dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-5. Copy the example.env file to .env and update it with your database credentials and bot token:
+- 5. Copy the example.env file to .env and update it with your database credentials and bot token:

 ```bash
 cp example.env .env
 # Edit .env with your database credentials and bot token
 ```

-## Usage

-### Setting Up the .env File
 The .env file contains important configuration values.
 Fill in the values according to your environment:
 - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token.
 - `NAMADA_RPC_URL`: The RPC URL for the Namada blockchain.
 - Database configurations (`DB_USER`, `DB_PASSWORD`, etc.).

+## Usage

 ### Running the Bot
 To start the bot, run:
 ```python
 python main.py
 ```

 ### Telegram Commands
 - `/start`: Welcomes the user and provides information on available commands.